josephnguyen-macusaone/abc-dashboard/backend/docs/guides/email-setup-guide.md

 **Solutions**:

-1. Check your SendGrid plan limits
+1. Check your Mailjet plan limits
-2. Upgrade your SendGrid plan if needed
+2. Upgrade your Mailjet plan if needed
-3. Monitor usage in SendGrid dashboard
+3. Monitor usage in Mailjet dashboard
 4. Implement rate limiting in your application

 #### Invalid Recipients